 Science and Mathematics Achievement and Research Training for Students (SMARTS).
-A six-week commuter and residential summer program, SMARTS provides a diverse group of 50 to 100 ninth to twelfth graders with rigorous inquiry-based engineering, mathematics, and science enrichment.
+A six-week commuter and residential summer program, SMARTS provides a diverse group of 50 ninth to twelfth graders with rigorous inquiry-based engineering, mathematics, and science enrichment.
 Tenth and eleventh graders receive an introduction to the scientific process and to laboratory-based investigation through the Research Apprentice Program, sponsored by faculty and graduate research mentors in engineering.
-Students continue their involvement during the school year by participating in the Saturday Academy Series in Fall and Spring Quarters.

 MESA Schools Program (MSP).
-Through CEED, HSSEAS partners with middle and high school principals to implement MSP services, which focus on outreach and student development in engineering, mathematics, science, and technology.
-At individual school sites, four mathematics and science teachers serve as MSP advisers and coordinate the activities and instruction for 1.400 students.
+Through CEED.
+HSSEAS partners with middle and high school principals to implement MSP services, which focus on outreach and student development in engineering, mathematics, science, and technology.
+At individual school sites, four mathematics and science teachers serve as MSP advisers and coordinate the activities and instruction for 1,100 students.
 Advisers work as a team to deliver services that include SAT preparation.
 MSP prepares students for regional engineering and science competitions and provides an individual academic planning program, academic excellence workshops, CEED undergraduate mentors, field trips, and exposure to high-tech careers.
 The MSP goal is to increase the numbers of urban and educationally underserved students who are competitively eligible for UC admission, particularly in engineering and computer science.

 Students are provided academic planning, SAT preparation, career exploration, and other services starting at the elementary school level through college.
-HSSEAS/CEED currently serves 18 schools in the Los Angeles Unified School District and seven schools in the Inglewood Unified School District.
+HSSEAS/ CEED currently serves 15 schools in the Los Angeles Unified School District and four schools in the Inglewood Unified School District.